UFResearchComputing/AlphaFold2-Multimer-NIM/README.md

 ---

-## Another way to run MolMIM NIM on HPG
+## Another way to run AlphaFold2-Multimer NIM on HPG

 1. **Submit a SLURM batch job**
    Use `sbatch` to start the NIM server with GPU resources, and record the name of the node where the server is running.